National Football League playoffs Audience in United States

 Audience persona

-The typical National Football League playoffs fan in United States is more male, around 39.6 years old, with strong Need for Security tendencies and a notable affinity for Alaska.
+The typical National Football League playoffs fan in United States is more male, around 39.6 years old, with strong Need for Security tendencies and a notable affinity for Eli Manning.

 Top regions in United States